37chandler/qm-fake-data-tidymodels/README.md

 from doing the "Part 2" assignment, so I recommend completing that first before doing this one.

-You have two weeks to submit your first draft on this assignment.
+You have ten days to submit your first draft on this assignment.

 ## Tasks